FFRI/FEXRD/README.md

 ```
 $ poetry shell
-$ poetry install # will take a few hours because it builds LIEF from scratch.
+$ poetry update # will take a few hours because it builds LIEF from scratch.
 Take a break and grab a cofee :)
+$ poetry install
 $ python
 >>> import json
 >>> from fexrd import LiefFeatureExtractor